 The exercise of judgment is not a “safe harbor” from challenge but, if well-reasoned, a judgment should not be unnecessarily questioned or second-guessed.
 The application of judgment may lead knowledgeable, experienced, and objective persons to reach different judgments despite similar facts and circumstances.
 This does not necessarily indicate that one judgment is right and the other is wrong.

 Appropriate questioning to understand the procedures performed and basis for conclusions reached is different from “second guessing.”
 Judgments that appear to be arbitrary, not well-reasoned or not appropriately documented may not be defensible.
 Additionally, there may be judgments that are not supported by the facts available or do not justify overlooking standardized operating procedures.
-However, these situations are less likely to occur when the judgment process is appropriately applied and is well documented.
-Well-reasoned and well-documented judgments should be respected by management – otherwise employees will take shelter in a narrow, undeviating interpretation of the rules.
+However, these situations are less likely to occur when the judgment process is appropriately applied and well documented.
+Well-reasoned and well-documented judgments should be respected by management – otherwise, employees will take shelter in a narrow, undeviating interpretation of the rules.

 Questions to ask when exercising judgment

 The following questions outline considerations that should be taken into account in the exercise of judgment.
 These questions should be used as a tool to support the thought process involved in applying judgment.

 Have you obtained all relevant facts and information available at the time about the subject of the judgment?

 Did you thoroughly analyze the transaction or situation?

 Have you reviewed the pertinent policies and guidance, and gained an understanding of the underlying principles?